nd1012/wan24-Crypto/README.md

 If the public servers keys are not pre-shared, a PKI should be used to ensure working with valid keys.

-See the tests for an example of a simple but working client/server implementation.
+See the tests (`Auth_Tests.cs`) for an example of a simple but working client/ server implementation.

 On signup, the server needs to store the PAKE identity and the clients public keys, which then need to be provided for a later authentication process.
 The